uscensusbureau/fismatic/research.md

 # Appendix

-Over 3-4 weeks, the xD team conducted thirteen interviews using these questions:
+Over 3-4 weeks, the xD team conducted thirteen interviews with people from the following organizations:

-- Intro
-- What’s your role?
-- How many ATOs have you been involved with?
-- What role(s) have you played (formally or informally) as part of ATOs?
-- For system owners: What value have you gotten from people on the assessment side?
-- What are your challenges around the SSP?
-- What are the most common problems that cause back-and-forth delays?
-- What could make these interactions easier?
-- If you had access to a large number of SSPs in a machine-readable format and the time/skills/tools to analyze them, what would be the top five things you’d want to know from them?
-- Do you know of tools that give feedback?
-- Who else should I talk to?

-The interviews were conducted with people from the following organizations:

 - [Centers for Medicare and Medicaid (CMS)](https://www.cms.gov/)
 - [CivicActions](https://civicactions.com/)